Muukid/muTrueType/README.md

 * [0xFFFFFFFF] `MUTT_LOAD_ALL` - loads everything; sets all flags.

-# Reading information from a TrueType font
+# Reading low-level information from a TrueType font

 ## The `muttFont` struct